-In 2023, the U.S. Department of Energy (DOE) proposed to integrate and accelerate Paducah cleanup decisions for environmental media, decontamination and decommissioning (D&D), and waste disposition.
-With this proposal, DOE intends to maintain momentum by taking additional actions to address the highconcentration centroid of the dissolved-phase plume emanating from the C-400 Complex documented in a post-record of decision (ROD) document, such as a technical memorandum to the post-decision administrative record or an explanation of significant differences to the Northwest Plume ROD for interim action.
-DOE is also proposing sampling to isolate the location of the suspected dense nonaqueous-phase liquid (DNAPL) north of the C-400 Complex OU and to aid in the placement of an extraction well to meet the objectives and fundamental design criteria for the northwest dissolved-phase plume ROD.
-Three decision documents are proposed for submittal in 2029 (or earlier).
-These decision documents will propose and combine cleanup actions for multiple environmental media areas (e.g., soils, surface water, groundwater, slabs, lagoons) into a single final decision (Figure 3.1), establishing final cleanup levels for the entire Paducah Site based on anticipated future use; propose and combine multiple D&D buildings into a single final decision (incorporating some aspects of deactivation under the FFA/CERCLA process); and make a final waste disposal alternative (WDA) decision.
-A final comprehensive site OU (CSOU) would consider appropriate actions for outfall ditches, creeks, and associated tributaries and any remaining contamination after actions determined by the three decision documents are complete.
+In 2023, the U.S. Department of Energy (DOE) proposed to integrate and accelerate Paducah cleanup decisions for environmental media, deactivation and decommissioning (D&D), and waste disposition.
+With this proposal, DOE intends to maintain momentum by taking additional actions to address the high-concentration centroid of the dissolved-phase plume emanating from the C-400 Complex documented in a post-record of decision (ROD) technical memorandum to the post-decision administrative record for the Northwest Plume ROD for interim action.
+This Memorandum to File documents the changes made to the Northwest Plume Interim Remedial Action to fulfill the intent to further optimize the hydraulic control of and contaminant mass removal from the northwest trichloroethene (TCE) and technetium-99 (Tc-99) plumes.
+DOE is also conducting sampling to isolate the location of the suspected dense nonaqueous-phase liquid (DNAPL) north of the C-400 Complex OU and to aid in the placement of one or possibly more extraction wells to meet the objectives and fundamental design criteria for the northwest dissolved-phase plume ROD that will be documented in an addendum to the C-400 RI report.

+Three RI/feasibility studies (FS), proposed plans, and RODs are proposed for submittal in 2029 (or earlier).
+The Environmental Media ROD will propose and combine cleanup actions for at- and below grade features (e.g., slabs, utilities, basement structures), soils, surface water, C-400 confirmed/probable DNAPL , slabs, lagoons, and burial grounds into a single final decision (Figure 3.1), establishing final cleanup levels for the entire Paducah Site based on anticipated future use.
+The Sitewide D&D ROD will propose and combine all abovegrade structures into a single final decision (incorporating deactivation under the FFA/CERCLA process, as defined in the ROD).
+The WDA ROD will make a final waste disposition decision for waste generated by the D&D and Environmental Media Decisions.
+A final comprehensive site OU (CSOU) would consider appropriate actions for remaining contamination after actions determined by the three decision documents are complete and for groundwater actions (dissolved-phase plume, Northeast and Northwest Plumes, and Water Policy).